- Ph.D. in Human Services/ Criminal Justice Specialization from Walden University, Minneapolis, Minnesota

 - MA in Clinical Psychology from Western Carolina University, Cullowhee, North Carolina

 - BS in Psychology from Appalachian State University, Boone, North Carolina

 Tracey Horton is a forensic psychologist who worked in the criminal justice system of North Carolina for fifteen years.
-She has treated and evaluated offenders in both community corrections and correctional institutions, investigated defendants facing felony charges, and prepared sentencing recommendations for court, and assisted with mitigation investigations on defendants in capital murder trials.
+She has treated and evaluated offenders in both community corrections and correctional institutions, investigated defendants facing felony charges, and prepared sentencing recommendations for the court, and assisted with mitigation investigations on defendants in capital murder trials.
 Dr. Horton has administered the forensic psychology program at Thomas College since 2010 and teaches classes in psychology, criminal behavior, and criminal justice.

 Areas of Expertise:

 Racial disparity in sentencing, mental health and criminal behavior, substance abuse and criminal behavior, psychological disorders.

 Appointed member (since 2015) of Maine’s Juvenile Justice Advisory Group – advises state policymakers and promotes effective system-level responses in Maine’s juvenile justice system”